apakhbari/CheatSheets/Linux/README.md

 # Ports

+- Linux does not allow non-root users to listen on port numbers below ` < 1024 `

 - **`5900+n TCP`**:
   The **VNC server** offers a GUI service at TCP port `5900+n`, where `n` equals the display number, usually `1` (port `5901`).